TatianaPorras/Iterated_Greedy_to_FMMSP/Trabajo_final/Trabajo_de_Grado_Tatiana_Porras.md

 # ABSTRACT

 The Multi-neighborhood Iterated Greedy algorithm (acronymized as MNIG) applied to the Fuzzy Multiproduct Multistage Scheduling Problem (acronymized as FMMSP), has not been treated in the international scientific literature.
 This work explored this new combination.
 For that, the MNIG algorithm was modified and used to solve the FMMSP model.
-In scheduling notation, the FMMSP model is $FFc | \tilde{T}_{i, u}, batch(b), prmu, Z_{i, u, s} | C_{max}$.
+In scheduling notation, the FMMSP model is $FFc | \tilde{T}_{i, u}, batch(b), Z_{i, u, s} | C_{max}$.

 The MNIG algorithm was implemented in Python, and by applying it to the FMMSP model, it was found that the MNIG algorithm is at least as good as the DBSA-LS algorithm, and it even showed an improvement in the average solution value.
-This was proven with the only available instance that was published by the creators of the FMMSP model.
+This was proven with the only available instance that was published by the creators of the FMMSP model, which was solved by the MNIG algorithm in 0.83 seconds on average.

 **Keywords**: Iterated Greedy Algorithm, Multi-neighborhood, Scheduling, Triangular Fuzzy Numbers, Multiproduct, Multistage.